Greater London Historic Environment Record (GLHER)

 - Review and creation of monument records with a short report indicating current interpretations of undesignated heritage assets

-- Large area (>10km2) data agreements providing regular updates prioritised to customer needs.
+- Large area (greater than 10 square kilometres) data agreements providing regular updates prioritised to customer needs.

-This is a bespoke service which will be individually specified and costed.
+This is a bespoke service that will be individually specified and costed.

-All charges are on a full cost recovery (not-for-profit) basis including the full cost of staff time, including IT costs and administration time.
-The standard unit for charging purposes is 15 minutes with a minimum charge of one hour.
-A quote will be provided in each case and must be accepted, and our data licence signed, before work can proceed.
+All charges are on a full cost recovery (not-for-profit) basis including the full cost of staff time, IT costs and administration time.

 What radius do I need for my search area?

-Generally we would expect search areas in Inner London to extend 250m - 500m from the site and in Outer London 500m - 1000m.
-Discussion with the GLAAS case officer or GLHER can help ensure an appropriate search is run.
+Generally, we would expect search areas in Inner London to extend 250–500 metres from the site and in Outer London 500–1000 metres.
+Discussion with the GLAAS case officer (for searches in the City of London and Southwark contact the Borough Archaeological Advisor) can help ensure an appropriate search is run.
 Overly narrow search areas or arbitrary limits on the number of records returned should be avoided.

-A search on other data bases, such as the Heritage Gateway, is not an acceptable substitute for a GLHER search and may constitute breach of copyright.
+A search on other databases, such as the Heritage Gateway, is not an acceptable substitute for a GLHER search and may constitute a breach of copyright.
 The Heritage Gateway and the Archaeological Data Service: Archsearch however, may be used as a guide to what may be within your area of interest, and the likely cost for a data licence.

 Find out more about the GLHER Access and Charging Policy.